Skip to content

 rm /tmp/mesh-service-map.sh /tmp/istio-cluster1.yaml /tmp/istio-cluster2.yaml 2>/dev/null

-• I created two kind clusters simulating a multi-cloud mesh environment
+• I dynamically created two strictly isolated kind clusters carefully simulating a complex multi-cloud mesh operating environment.

-• I deployed the same service (backend) across both clusters
+• I deployed the exact same stateless service (backend) heavily overlapping across both disparate clusters.

-• I simulated a failover scenario by scaling down the local backend
+• I reliably simulated an unexpected failover scenario by aggressively scaling down the local primary backend instance.

-• I built a multi-cluster service map showing service overlap
+• I constructed a sophisticated multi-cluster network service map definitively exposing deep service overlap.

-• I can explain the difference between Primary-Remote and Multi-Primary Istio
+• I can thoroughly design and compare the core topological difference between Primary-Remote and Multi-Primary Istio networks.

-• I can describe how a shared root CA enables cross-cluster mTLS
+• I successfully evaluate how a centralized root CA safely anchors secure cross-cluster mTLS policies.

-With services connected across clusters, it is time to manage the deployment lifecycle at enterprise scale.
-Head to Module 10.8: Enterprise GitOps & Platform Engineering to learn how Backstage, ArgoCD ApplicationSets, and multi-tenant repository strategies enable self-service platform engineering for large organizations.
+With highly resilient distributed services properly connected across multiple independent data planes, it is time to effectively manage the complex deployment lifecycle at true enterprise scale.
+Head firmly to Module 10.8: Enterprise GitOps & Platform Engineering to thoroughly explore how Backstage, powerful ArgoCD ApplicationSets, and intricate multi-tenant repository strategies securely enable massive self-service platform engineering capabilities for the modern global enterprise.